Learn how to be an effective wellbeing champion

 Build your ability to influence change

-Our public Wellbeing Champions Training course is ideal for people aspiring to be a wellbeing champion in their workplace.
-You could be:
+Our public Wellbeing Champions Training is perfect if you want to become a champion in your workplace.
+You may be:

-- In a people-related role such as HR, health and safety or organisational development.
+- Someone in HR, health and safety, or organisational development.

-- A people leader keen to learn how to better support your team.
+- A people leader looking to better support your team.

-This training opportunity has been designed for you!
-You’ll learn how to harness your passion, boost engagement, and drive real change.
+This training helps you harness your passion, boost engagement, and drive real change in your workplace.

 Learning objectives

-- Understand key wellbeing concepts and knowledge areas.
+- Explain key wellbeing concepts and what drives personal wellbeing.

-- Understand the roles and responsibilities of a wellbeing champion and know how to set effective boundaries.
+- Understand the role of a wellbeing champion, set effective boundaries, and navigate common challenges.

-The course is the core component of our Wellbeing Champions Training offering and is delivered over two 2-hour virtual workshops.
+The course is delivered over two 2-hour virtual workshops.

 What people say about learning with us